NWChemEx/TAMM/dox/IndexSpaces.md

   // is3("alpha") => is1("alpha") + is2("alpha") ~ {25,...,49,75,...,99,125,...,149,175,...,199}
   // is3("beta")  => is1("beta") + is2("beta") ~ {0,...,24,50,...,74,100,...,124,...,150,...,174}
 ```
-- **TiledIndexSpace:** A tiled index space segments an index spaces.
-Specifically, it maps values (referred to a tile indices) in an integer to a index interval.
-A valid tiling ensures that all indices in tile have the same attribute values.
+- **TiledIndexSpace:** A tiled index space segments an index space.
+Specifically, it maps values (referred to as tile indices) in an integer to a index interval.
+A valid tiling ensures that all indices in a tile have the same attribute values.
-  - **[Default tiling]** A TiledIndexSpace can be constructed from any IndexSpace where all the tiles are of size 1.
+  - **[Default tiling]** A TiledIndexSpace can be constructed from any IndexSpace where all tiles are of size 1.
 ```c++
 // Constructing tiled index spaces - TiledIndexSpace(IndexSpace& is, size_t tile_size = 1)
 // Construction with default tiling size